Estimated reading time: 3 minutes

 You must follow the proper etiquette when giving gifts to your employees, clients, and business connections.
 Inappropriate gifts or cards with offensive messages can get you into hot water, perhaps even legal trouble.

 So, use common sense when selecting gifts and stay away from anything that is even remotely inappropriate.
-Also, do not just assume that everyone on your shopping list celebrates the holidays.
-Giving a gift to someone who has a different religion or belief might make them feel very uncomfortable.
+Also, do not assume everyone on your shopping list celebrates the holidays.
+Giving a gift to someone with a different religion or belief might make them uncomfortable.

 Do not leave out any of your employees.